-Materiality in respect of the Group was set at £5,600 (2022: £8,000) which was determined on the basis of 5% (2022: 5%) of the Group's net assets.
-Materiality in respect of the Parent Company was set at £5,600 (2022: £8,000), determined on the basis of 5% (2022: 5%) of the Parent Company's net assets.
+Materiality in respect of the Group was set at £2,300 (2023: £5,600) which was determined on the basis of 5% (2023: 5%) of the Group's net assets.
+Materiality in respect of the Parent Company was set at £2,200 (2023: £5,600), determined on the basis of 5% of the Parent Company's net assets less £100 in order to reduce component materiality to a figure lower than group materiality (2023: 5% of the Parent Company's net assets).
 Net assets was deemed to be the appropriate benchmark for the calculation of materiality as this is a key area of the financial statements because this is the metric by which the performance and risk exposure of the Group and Parent Company is principally assessed.
 This is also the metric against which users assess the ability of the Group and Parent Company to continue in its search for suitable acquisition targets.